DeskConnect/SBShortcutMenuSimulator/README.md

 # SBShortcutMenuSimulator

-`SBShortcutMenuSimulator` is a tweak for the iPhone simulator that allows you to simulate the new `UIApplicationShortcutItem` API for iPhones with 3D touch enabled.
+`SBShortcutMenuSimulator` is a tweak for the iPhone Simulator that allows you to simulate the new `UIApplicationShortcutItem` API for iPhone with 3D Touch enabled.

-This was released before the iPhone 6s was released to the public.

 ## Requirements